mariangelespinel19/Flight-App---InDatum/README.md

-Flight Reservation Application with React
+# Flight Reservation Application with React :airplane:

-This application is designed to allow users to search and book flights using the Indatum Flights API, built using React and JavaScript.
+This application allows users to search and book flights using the Indatum Flights API, built using React and JavaScript.

-Features
+## Features:wrench:

-A search bar with fields for origin city, destination city, departure date, number of passengers, and a search button.
-A list of flights that match the search criteria, ordered by lowest price and displaying flight details.
-Filtering options for flights by price and hour, and ordering options for price and hour.
-A pop-up window for purchasing flights, allowing for currency conversion and calculation of IndatumMiles earned.
-Saving of flight details in the local storage under the key "indatum-flights-reservation".
+- Search bar with fields for origin city, destination city, departure date, number of passengers, and a search button.

-Requirements
+- List of flights that match the search criteria, ordered by lowest price and displaying flight details.
+- Filtering options for flights by price and hour, and ordering options for price and hour.
+- Pop-up window for purchasing flights, allowing for currency conversion and calculation of IndatumMiles earned.
+- Saving of flight details in the local storage under the key "indatum-flights-reservation".

+## Requirements:computer:

-Basic knowledge of HTML, CSS, React, and JavaScript An API key for the Indatum Flights API An API for currency conversion
+- Basic knowledge of HTML, CSS, React, and JavaScript
+- API key for the Indatum Flights API
+- API for currency conversion

-Start the Application
+## Start the Application:rocket:

-Clone the repository to the machine git clone https://github.com/mariaespinel19/indatumtest Navigate to the directory
+1. Clone the repository to the machine: `https://github.com/mariangelespinel19/Flight-App---InDatum`
+2. Navigate to the directory: `cd flight-reservation-react`

-cd flight-reservation-react Install the necessary packages
+3. Install the necessary packages: `npm install`
+4. Start the application: `npm start`

-npm install Start the application npm start The application will start running at http://localhost:3000.
+   The application will start running at http://localhost:3000.

+## Usage:dart:

-Once the application is running, enter the desired origin city, destination city, departure date, and number of passengers in the search bar and click the search button.
+1. Enter the desired origin city, destination city, departure date, and number of passengers in the search bar and click the search button.

-The list of flights matching the criteria will be displayed, allowing for further filtering and ordering options.
+2. The list of flights matching the criteria will be displayed, allowing for further filtering and ordering options.

-To purchase a flight, click the purchase button for that flight to view the pop-up window.
+3. To purchase a flight, click the purchase button for that flight to view the pop-up window.